stanford-cs248/draw-svg/README.md

 ### Friendly Advice from your TAs

+- On canvas we have a short introductory video for the assingment, it will walk through some of the starting code and functionality.
+- You can edit `.svg` files directly.
+Take a look at `svg/debug/` folder to see two simple files that you can edit to test the functionality of task 0 and task 1.
+Feel free to add in your own debugging tests here (these are not graded and merely here to help you).
 - As always, start early.
 There is a lot to implement in this assignment, so don't fall behind!
 - Open `draw-svg/CS248/docs/html/index.html` with a browser to see documentation of many utility classes, **especially the ones related to vectors and matrices**.
 - Be careful with memory allocation, as frequent heap allocations can severely degrade performance.